1941-1963 HMNZS Tamaki

 Jack Donnelly Warrant Officer shares his experience (link)

 When the navy vacated in 1963, most of the approximately 70 buildings were demolished.
-Many were bulldozed over the cliff and remnants of cups and saucers can still be found on the rocks below.
+Many were bulldozed over the cliff and remnants of cups and saucers could be found for many years on the rocks below.
 Some were also moved off the island.
-The cost of demolishing the water tower was considered too high so it was left standing.
+Les Chapman, a long time resident of Rakino Island, confirms that the public buildings on the wharf at Rakino came from Motuihe in the 1960s.
+They have been extensively rebuilt The cost of demolishing the water tower was considered too high so it was left standing.
 It could now be considered an historic feature, but its future remains in doubt given the danger it poses and the cost of preserving it.
 The concrete pads near the water tower are the site of the naval flagpole, shown on some of the photos.

 Tony Slark and his wife Eileen on Motuihe Wharf.
 Tony was the last Naval Surgeon and he and his family lived in the cottage.
 Tony was the first and only Patron of the Motuihe Trust.
 He became an expert in preventing the "bends" for divers.